ChibiOS/ChibiOS/readme.txt

 - NEW: STM32 DMAv1, ADCv3, DACv1, I2Cv2, SPIv2 and USARTv2 are now
        DMAMUX-aware.
 - NEW: Introduced support for STM32L4+ devices.
-- NEW: Independent TRNG driver model added to HAL.
 - NEW: TRNG API now takes a new "size" parameter, the API can now generate random numbers of variable size.
 The crypto driver now does not store a copy of the transient key inside, the low level can do that if